N8Hawes75/JetCat_Comms/README.md

     Processing file: ./signal_express/02222023_121544_PM/Voltage.tdms
     Processing file: ./signal_express/02222023_011948_PM/Voltage.tdms

+## make_plots.sh

+Bash script to take all of the PRO-Interface, E-TC, and USB-6210 csv's in a folder and plot.
+This can only be ran after make_csvs.sh is ran.
+The png files are saved in the same location as the data.

+### TODO:
+Edit `make_csvs.sh`, `make_plots.sh`, and `throttle_cmd_2.py` so that PRO-Interface data is saved in this format:

+    interface/
+    └── 2023-02-22_T114204_data
+        ├── 2023-02-22_T114204_data.bin
+        ├── 2023-02-22_T114204_data.csv
+        ├── 2023-02-22_T114204_data.pickle
+        ├── 2023-02-22_T114204_log.txt
+        └── images
+            ├── Airspeed.png
+            ├── Battery_Current.png
+            ├── Battery_Volt_Level%.png
+            ├── Battery_Volts.png
+            ├── CRC16_Calculated.png
+            ├── CRC16_Given.png
+            ├── Data_Byte_Count.png
+            ├── EGT.png
+            ├── Engine_Address.png
+            ├── Message_Descriptor.png
+            ├── Pump_Volts_(actual).png
+            ├── Pump_Volts_(setpoint).png
+            ├── PWM-AUX.png
+            ├── PWM-THR.png
+            ├── RPM_(actual%).png
+            ├── RPM_(actual).png
+            ├── RPM_(setpoint%).png
+            ├── RPM_(setpoint).png
+            ├── Sequence_Number.png
+            └── State.png
+And USB-6210 data will look like this:

+    signal_express/
+    ├── 02222023_011948_PM
+    │   ├── images
+    │   │   └── Voltage.png
+    │   ├── Voltage.csv
+    │   ├── Voltage_meta.txt
+    │   ├── Voltage.pickle
+    │   ├── Voltage.tdms
+    │   └── Voltage.tdms_index

+## Virtual serial port for testing

+To test the throttle command program, you should open a virtual serial port to make sure the proper commands are being sent.
+To create a virtual serial port, open a terminal and enter

+    socat -d -d pty,raw,echo=0 pty,raw,echo=0

+This will return something like:

+    2023/01/06 16:09:03 socat[40084] N PTY is /dev/pts/4
+    2023/01/06 16:09:03 socat[40084] N PTY is /dev/pts/5
+    2023/01/06 16:09:03 socat[40084] N starting data transfer loop with FDs [5,5] and [7,7]

+Then open a new terminal and type

+    cat < /dev/pts/4

+Python can then connect to /dev/pts/5 and any commands sent over this port will be received on your terminal.
+You can also not run the cat command above, run the python program so that the serial write data is saved into the buffer, and then use the command:

+    cat < /dev/pts/4 | hexdump -C

+To see the serial command data in binary.

+These instructions come from [stack overflow](https://stackoverflow.com/questions/52187/virtual-serial-port-for-linux)

+## TODO:

+- `throttle_cmd_2.py` and `read_port.py`: Timestamps with the processed data somehow?
+Save to another file while also saving the PRO-Interface data to a file?
+There should be a time column in the `./decoded_data/XXXX-XX-XX/XXXX.csv` data files
+- CFFI on Windows?

 ## throttle_cmd_1.py *DEPRECATED*

 This program is for sending throttle commands to the PRO-Interface while also logging all the data from the serial port.
 The commands are received through a .txt file that follows this format: